Barcelona angered by Pique's involvement in Griezmann saga

 "We want committed players who have decided they want to be a success here above anything else."

-Meanwhile, Barca could find itself on the end of an official complaint from Atleti, which has been outraged by the Catalan giant's conduct during the saga.
+Meanwhile, Barca could find themselves on the end of an official complaint from Atleti, who have been outraged by the Catalan giants' conduct during the saga.

 Barca president Josep Maria Bartomeu confirmed in May he had held talks with Griezmann's representatives, and the documentary affirmed these claims.